AvaProtocol/EigenLayer-AVS/README.md

 Check how to run an [operator docs](docs/operator.md)

-### Run aggregrator
+### Run aggregator

 To run the aggregator, use the following command:

 ```
-avs-mvp aggregrator
+ap-avs aggregator
 ```

-Note: The OAK team currently manages the aggregator, and the communication IP address between the operator and the aggregator is hardcoded in the operator.
+Note: The Ava Protocol team currently manages the aggregator, and the communication IP address between the operator and the aggregator is hardcoded in the operator.

 # How it works